-This vegetarian tempeh bahn mi features quick pickled onions and carrots, paper-thin cucumbers, and cilantro.
+This vegan tempeh bahn mi features quick-pickled onions and carrots, paper-thin cucumbers, and cilantro.
 Easy enough even for a weeknight!

-The bahn mi sandwich is one of the world’s most genius culinary masterpieces – it’s right up there with pizza, burritos, mac-and-cheese, and ramen.
-The bahn mi contains all the flavors and textures you could possibly want in handheld, compact format: slow-roasted juicy pork stuffed into a mayo-slathered crusty baguette with crunchy pickled vegetables and grassy cilantro.
+Bahn mi – the traditional Vietnamese baguette sandwich – is one of the world’s most genius culinary creations.
+It’s right up there with pizza, burritos, and cheeseburgers.
+The sandwich contains all the flavors and textures you could possibly want in a handheld, compact format: slow-roasted meat stuffed into a mayo-slathered crusty baguette with crunchy pickled vegetables and grassy cilantro.
 As far as sandwiches go, it’s pretty epic.

-This vegetarian tempeh bahn mi features quick pickled onions and carrots, paper-thin cucumbers, and cilantro.
+This vegan tempeh bahn mi features quick pickled onions and carrots, paper-thin cucumbers, and cilantro.
 Simple enough even for a weeknight!

 - 3/4 cup apple cider vinegar